If you’re looking for a super chill, relax and local surfing beach, head to Playa Esterillos Oeste.

 Playa Esterillos Oeste Hotels

-You can find some vacation rentals up in the mountains outside of Esterillos, owned by foreigners who rent out their house or property.
+You can also find some vacation rentals up in the mountains outside of Esterillos.
+Many of them are luxury homes, owned by foreigners who rent out their house or property.

 Playa Esterillos Oeste Restaurants

 For sodas, there are several in town.
-Sod Margherita and Soda Ana are two excellent ones and cheap.
-For 2 typical breakfasts with coffee, we paid $11 at Playa Margherita which is right on the beach where the mermaid statue is.
+Soda Margarita and Soda Ana are two excellent ones and cheap.

 Read about other beaches in Costa Rica here!